ndiddy99/openmadoola/README.md

 Right Shift | Back | Select
 Enter | Start | Start

 You can change the controls in the options menu.
-Pressing A+B+Select+Start in-game will exit to the title screen.
+Pressing A+B+Select+Start while in-game will exit to the title screen.

 ## Build Instructions

-### GNU/Linux or Mac OS X
+### UNIX-like platforms (GNU/Linux, Mac OS X, etc)

 Install GCC or Clang, make, cmake, and the SDL2 development libraries from your package manager.